Scrambled Eggs Super!

-Scrambled Eggs Super! is a 1953 children's book written and illustrated by American children's author Dr. Seuss.
+Scrambled Eggs Super! is a discontinued 1953 children's book written and illustrated by American children's author Dr. Seuss.
 The story is told from the point of view of a boy named Peter T. Hooper, who makes scrambled eggs prepared from eggs belonging to various exotic birds.
+It is the only children's book by Dr. Seuss to be in the public domain due to a lack of a copyright renewal.

 Plot

 At the beginning of the story, Peter T. Hooper brags to his sister, Liz, in their mother's kitchen about what a good cook he is.
-He tells the story of how, when he tired of the taste of regular scrambled eggs using hen's eggs, he decided to scramble eggs from other birds.
+He tells the story of how, when he is tired of the taste of regular scrambled eggs using hen's eggs, he decided to scramble eggs from other birds.
 He tells of how he travelled great distances and discovered a variety of exotic birds and their eggs.

 He explains his criteria for choosing some eggs, because of their sweetness, and avoiding others.
 He takes the eggs home but decides that he still needs more, and he calls on the help of some of his friends from around the world, including a "fellow named Ali".
 After each bird Peter finds he states the phrase..."Scrambled Eggs Super Dee Dooper Dee Booper Special Deluxe a la Peter T. Hooper".

-Legacy

-In the 2008 American animated film Horton Hears a Who!, Long-Legger Kwongs and Ruffle-Necked Sala-ma-gooxes appear as residents of the Jungle of Nool.

 Critical reception

-Ruth C. Barlow of the Christian Science Monitor called it a "gay extravaganza".

-It also received positive reviews from Chicago Sunday Tribune and The New York Herald Tribune for Seuss's illustrations of the birds.
+Ruth C. Barlow of the Christian Science Monitor called Scrambled Eggs Super! a "gay extravaganza".
+The book was also praised by Chicago Sunday Tribune and The New York Herald Tribune for Seuss's illustrations of the birds.

-Phillip Nel, in the book Dr. Seuss: American Icon, wrote that Scrambled Eggs Super! was one of Seuss's less politically oriented books.
+In the book Dr. Seuss: American Icon, Philip Nel wrote that Scrambled Eggs Super! was one of Seuss's less politically oriented books.

 Withdrawal

-On March 2, 2021, Dr. Seuss Enterprises ceased publication of Scrambled Eggs Super! and five other Dr. Seuss titles, explaining they featured depictions of people "in ways that are hurtful and wrong".
-The offending imagery in Scrambled Eggs Super! included five characters dressed in hooded fur parkas and paddling a canoe, hailing from the fictional Arctic land of "Fa-Zoal", as well as a turbaned character named Ali.
-These depictions were believed to perpetuate negative stereotypes of Inuit and Middle Eastern people, respectively.
+On March 2, 2021, Dr. Seuss Enterprises ceased publication of Scrambled Eggs Super! and five other Dr. Seuss titles due to "hurtful and wrong" depictions of people.
+The offending portrayals in Scrambled Eggs Super! were believed to be a character named Ali, who wears a turban, and figures from the fictional Arctic land of Fa-Zoal, who wear furs and paddle a canoe.